go-interpreter/chezgo/README.md

 node.js v9.3.0 (javascript V8 engine), using math.js took 2174 msec.
 See big.js.gz / mat.js. http://mathjs.org/docs/datatypes/matrices.html
-So node.js comes in at about the same, if slightly slower, than Chez.
+So node.js comes in at about the same speed as Chez.

 notes
 -----